jeffbanks/Lotto-Sessions/lotto-session-2/README.md

-== Lotto Session 2
+# Lotto-Session-2

-Expands on first lession by adding:
+Expands on first session:
 1) Increased Spock test coverage examples
 2) Conversion from Java to Kotlin